 The best thing you could do to check the worth of an app is by downloading and using it yourself; or better, give it to your kids and watch how they play with it.
 Even though you are not a 5 year old yourself and wouldn’t be able to accurately understand what appeals to a toddler, you can talk with them and understand if they are interested or not.
 There are several other benefits too in following this method.

 You will be able to know if the app is trying to sell anything to your kid or whether the app gives ample security.
-But, this method is limited when it comes to testing apps that are purchased as everyone wouldn’t be willing to purchase an app until they are convinced.
+But, this method is limited when it comes to testing apps that are d as everyone wouldn’t be willing to an app until they are convinced.

 You May also Like: